Image 1 of 4

 2 hours of focused studio time

-Once your chosen piece is finished, it will remain in the studio for trimming, glazing, and firing — a process that requires patience and care.
-Your final piece will be ready approximately 1 month after the class.
+Once your chosen piece is finished, it will remain in the studio for trimming, glazing, and firing.
+Your final piece will be ready approximately 3 weeks after the class.
+Worldwide shipping is available if needed.

 This class is ideal for: